nearprotocol/stakewars/README.md

 ### 3a.Download nearup and go automatic
 Before you start, please make sure that you have or setup a machine with a publicly routable ip address.
-Use [nearup tutorial](https://github.com/near/nearup) to automatically download the binaries and run your node.
+Use [nearup tutorial](https://github.com/near/nearup) to download the binaries and run your node automatically.

 For security and operations (eg infrastructure as code), you may want to compile nearcore from its source: